Loading Spatial Data

 library(Seurat)

-Save the Rscript as quality_control.R into the scripts folder.
+Save the Rscript as 01_loading_visium_hd_and_qc.R and place it into the scripts folder.
 Your working directory should look something like this:

-Loading Data into Seurat
+Loading data into Seurat

-There are several different tools that can used for loading and analyzing spatial transcriptomics data.
+There are several different tools that can be used for loading and analyzing spatial transcriptomics data.
 While each has their own nuances, they all follow the same fundamental theory and processes:

 For this workshop, we will be using the Seurat workflow.